hslu-ige-laes/lora-devices-ttn/docs/sensors/dragino-lds02.md

 - Manufacturer: <a href="https://www.dragino.com/" target="_blank">Dragino</a>
 - Product: <a href="https://www.dragino.com/products/lorawan-nb-iot-door-sensor-water-leak/item/181-lds02.html" target="_blank">LDS02</a>

-The LDS02 is a LoRaWAN Window/Door Sensor.
+The LDS02 is a LoRaWAN Window/Door sensor.

 ---